The myth of starting from zero

 Often, being an outsider means you have a unique perspective.
 Share it!

 You are new.
-Ask the big hairy questions which others might hesitate to.
+Ask the big hairy questions which others hesitate to.